s-victor/TinyPedal/README.md

 TinyPedal is an open-source overlay application for racing simulation.

-Currently supports rFactor 2 and displays simulation info using The Iron Wolf’s [rF2 Shared Memory Map Plugin](https://github.com/TheIronWolfModding/rF2SharedMemoryMapPlugin) & Tony Whitley’s [pyRfactor2SharedMemory](https://github.com/TonyWhitley/pyRfactor2SharedMemory) Library.

-`Borderless` or `Windowed` mode is required. `Fullscreen` mode is not supported.
+Currently supports rFactor 2. `Borderless` or `Windowed` mode is required. `Fullscreen` mode is not supported.

 ## Requirements